 Who Dun It Literature and Composition is a perfect class for those who like to curl up and read a cozy mystery.
-Who Dun It Literature and Composition Who Dun It Literature and Composition is a fun course for 8-12th graders who want to write their own mystery novel!
+Who Dun It Literature and Composition Who Dun It Literature and Composition is a fun course for 9-12th graders, and advanced 8th graders, who want to write their own mystery novel!

 Get ready for a year of creating clues and red herrings, quirky detectives, and plots with a twist ending!